Memento (film)

 The film's non-linear narrative is presented as two different sequences of scenes interspersed during the film: a series in black-and-white that is shown chronologically, and a series of color sequences shown in reverse order (simulating for the audience the mental state of the protagonist).
 The two sequences meet at the end of the film, producing one complete and cohesive narrative.

-Memento had its premiere at the 57th Venice International Film Festival on September 5, 2000, and was released in the United States on March 16, 2001, by Newmarket.
-The film was acclaimed by critics, who praised its nonlinear structure and motifs of memory, perception, grief, and self-deception, and it earned $40 million over its $9 million budget.
-Memento received numerous accolades, including nominations for Best Original Screenplay and Best Film Editing at the 74th Academy Awards.
+Memento premiered at the Venice Film Festival on September 5, 2000, and was theatrically released in the United States on March 16, 2001.
+It was acclaimed by critics, who praised its nonlinear structure and themes of memory, perception, grief, and self-deception.
+It was also a commercial success, earning $40 million over its $9 million budget and gained a cult following.
+Memento received many accolades, including the Waldo Salt Screenwriting Award at the Sundance Film Festival, and Academy Award nominations for Best Original Screenplay and Best Film Editing.
 In 2017, the United States Library of Congress deemed the film "culturally, historically, or aesthetically significant" and selected it for preservation in the National Film Registry.